selforganising/book/topics/testing.md

     npm install -g mocha

-In a new directoy, Create a file `test.js` and add the following:
+In a new directory, create a file `test.js` and add the following:

     var assert = require('assert');